stcarrez/swagger-ada/README.md

 API client libraries, server stubs and documentation automatically given an [OpenAPI Spec](https://gitlab.com/OAI/OpenAPI-Specification).

-The Ada client support has been integrated in [OpenAPI Generator](https://gitlab.com/OpenAPITools/openapi-generator).
+The Ada client and server support has been integrated in [OpenAPI Generator](https://gitlab.com/OpenAPITools/openapi-generator).

 The OpenAPI Ada library is a small support library for the Ada code generator provided by OpenAPI Generator.
-The library provides support to serialize the data, make HTTP requests and support the [OpenAPI Spec](https://gitlab.com/OAI/OpenAPI-Specification). specific operations or types.
+The library provides support to serialize the data, make HTTP requests and support the [OpenAPI Spec](https://gitlab.com/OAI/OpenAPI-Specification) specific operations or types.

 ## Version 0.7.0   - Aug 2023